en4rab/Paxtogeddon-OLED-PCB/README.md

 #### gerbers

-The gerbers directory contains the gerbers for the v1.2 board and a zip file paxtogeddon-gerbers_v1_2.zip which is the zip file uploaded to JLC for manufacture.
+The gerbers directory contains the gerbers for the v1.2 board and a zip file paxtogeddon-gerbers_v1_2.zip which is the zip file uploaded to JLC for manufacture of the PCB's.

 #### case